 For Thanksgiving, we had a small group.
-Me, boyfriend K, mom Liz, bestie Rose, Rose’s husband D, and their child V, who’s 4.
-V is a lovely little child who has no problem making friends with anyone.
+Me, boyfriend Carl, mom Liz, bestie Rose, Rose’s husband Don, and their child Daisy, who’s 4.
+Daisy is a lovely little child who has no problem making friends with anyone.
 She particularly likes making friends with boys.

-After dinner (in which V had three helpings of mashed potatoes), V began playing with the ponies she’d brought with her, and K decided to join her in play.
-Apparently, the ponies were all trying to run away from and also defeat the army of skeletons.
-While sitting on the stairs, V explained the plot of the play.
+After dinner (in which Daisy had three helpings of mashed potatoes), Daisy began playing with the ponies she’d brought with her, and Carl joined her.
+According to Daisy, the ponies were all trying to run away from, and also defeat, an army of skeletons.
 “Well, all the skeletons are coming after the ponies, the ponies have to fight them off of their land because it’s where their houses are and where they eat.
 But the skeletons want to come and take it from the ponies.
-The skeletons are really scary, especially at night.”
-Then she looked at K, wide-eyed, and said “I’m scared!” and reached out to hug him.
-She’d scared herself with the story, and needed a reassuring hug from a big guy she’d met only a handful of times.
+The skeletons are really scary, especially at night,” she explained.
+Looking at Carl, wide-eyed, she said “I’m scared!” and reached out to hug him.
+Daisy had scared herself with the story so much she needed a reassuring hug from a big guy she’d met only a handful of times.

 J: I have the perfect movie for you and your boyfriend to watch next: Zombeavers.

 What is a zombie when everything is a zombie?